scottfr/SystemsBook/Applied/applied.md

 ## Innovation Diffusion ##

-The "Innovation Diffusion"^[Innovation Diffusion [http://insightmaker.com/insight/9818](http://insightmaker.com/insight/9818)] model provides an initial basis for understanding the dynamics associated with the rate at which new ideas and technology become known or adopted though cultures.
+The "Innovation Diffusion"^[Innovation Diffusion [http://insightmaker.com/insight/9818](http://insightmaker.com/insight/9818)] model provides a basis for understanding the dynamics associated with the rate at which new ideas and technology become known or adopted though cultures.

 # Model
 {"title": "Innovation Diffusion", "description": "The relationship between Potential Adopter and Adopters is quite well defined.", "load": "http://insightmaker.com/insight/9818"}
 # End Model

-What we hope you find so amazing about dynamic models is that they allow you to create an explicit representation of what you think and then provide you with the implications of what you think.
-This provide a marvelous basis for learning to evolve what you think.
+What we hope you find so amazing about dynamic models is that they allow you to create an explicit representation of what you think, and then provide you with the implications of what you think.
+This provide a marvelous basis for learning to evolve your thinking.

 ## Hospital Fixes that Fail ##

-The "Hospital Fixes that Fail"^[Hospital Fixes that Fail [http://insightmaker.com/insight/9826](http://insightmaker.com/insight/9826) model presents another example that often our best short-sighted attempts to do what seems to make sense produces results that are actually counterproductive in terms of what we really wanted to accomplish.
+The "Hospital Fixes that Fail"^[Hospital Fixes that Fail [http://insightmaker.com/insight/9826](http://insightmaker.com/insight/9826) model presents another example of how our best (short-sighted) attempts to do something that seems logical can produce results that are counterproductive to what we wanted to accomplish.

 # Model
 {"title": "Hospital Fixes that Fail", "description": "At times our best efforts defeat our intent.", "load": "http://insightmaker.com/insight/9826"}